maymikb/Social-Network-API/README.md

 ## Purpose
-This framework-for-mingling app is built to serve as a platform for users to share their thoughts, create a friends’ list, and react to their friends’ thoughts.
+This thoughtJots app is built to serve as a platform for users to share their thoughts, create a friends’ list, and react to their friends’ thoughts.

 ## Table of contents